schors/webber/in/hooks.md

 == pagetemplate ==

 The implementation for this is responsible to generate the final html page, ready to be written.
-Implemented by [[template_mako]] plugin.
+Implemented in the [[template_mako]] plugin.

-The first hook that returns a finished HTML page, no other hooks will be called.
+The first hook that returns a finished HTML page wins, no further hook-functions will be called.

 * "`params.direc`" contains a "`class Directory`" object
 * "`params.file`" has a "`class File`" object